Mining accident: Turkey

 In 2008 there was another disaster which resulted in one person losing their life.
 In November 2013, 300 workers barricaded the Zonguldak mine in order to protest the working conditions.

 During the year of 2009, in December killed 19 miners due to a methane gas explosion in Bursa Province.

 In 2010, there was a mining disaster in Zonguldak Province which resulted in the deaths of 30 workers in a coal mine.
 The explosion was caused by a firedamp explosion.
 Previous mining disasters have also occurred here, one in 1992 resulted in the deaths of 270 workers.
 This was the worst mining disaster until the Soma mine disaster.

 In May 2014, in Soma, Manisa there was a major mine collapse caused by an explosion.
 More than 302 workers lost their lives in the collapse and at least 80 workers were injured.

 In October 2022, at least 41 were killed in the 2022 Turkish Mine Explosion in Bartın.

-Unfortunately, in recent years the Turkish coal mining industry has been found to have the very worst safety record in the world, in terms of fatal accidents per million tons of coal produced.
+In recent years, the Turkish coal mining industry has had the highest number of fatal accidents per million tons of coal produced.
 When using the "deaths per million tons of coal production" measure, on any given day, a Turkish coal miner is 360 times more likely to be killed in a Turkish mine than an American coal miner is in an American mine, and 5 times more likely to die from the lax mine safety standards of the Turkish mines than even a Chinese coal miner, whose country places with a distant second in terms of safety related deaths per million tons of coal produced.